-This course is a study of group behavior and how group functioning affects organizational effectiveness.
+This course will focus on a study of group behavior and how group functioning affects organizational effectiveness.
 Emphasis is placed on decision making and resolving conflict in groups.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Describe the relationship of groups to organizations.

 - Describe how groups and teams are similar and different.

 - Examine the motivational patterns that influence small group dynamics.